lonegamedev/dfu_mod_vampiric_options/README.md

 # Vampiric Options

-This mod makes playing a vampire character arguably enjoyable, by providing proper vampire character portraits and options to improve annoying bloodlust mechanic.
+This mod makes playing a vampire character arguably enjoyable, by providing proper vampire character portraits and options to improve annoying vanilla bloodlust mechanics.

 ![Title Bar](https://staticdelivery.nexusmods.com/mods/2927/images/headers/67_1595257428.jpg)

+## Changelog (v0.90):
+* Better compatibility with other mods.
+The DaggerallRestWindow override is no longer required, so this should fix any compatibility issues with mods that tinker with the loiter/rest mechanics.

+## Changelog (v0.80):
+* Ability to override custom vampiric portraits.

 ## Changelog (v0.51):